 While focusing on breastfeeding, mothers should also maintain optimum hygiene, hydration, and nourishment to fight illnesses and sustain a proper milk supply.
 However, if you are undergoing any treatment and using medicines, consult about the changes you may need in feeding schedules.
 Usually, complete cessation of breastfeeding is worthwhile only when risks outweigh benefits.

-Read this post to know about the safety, indications, contraindications, and ways to breastfeed during sickness.
+Read on to know more about the safety, contraindications, and the right ways to breastfeed during sickness.

 Is It Safe To Breastfeed When Sick?

 Breastfeeding is safe during common illnesses such as colds or flu.
 Many babies can benefit from breast milk since they get antibodies against the illness.
 If you are too tired to breastfeed, you may try expressing and storing the milk since it is the source of nourishment for exclusively breastfed babies (1).

 Mothers with active COVID-19 infections are also allowed to express the milk and get help from a caregiver to feed the baby until the infection clears (2).
 The evidence suggests that breast milk is the safest feed for babies, and it contains antibodies and other immune factors to fight infections.